johnnovak/RML-Amiga/docs/docs/manual/introduction.md

   elite level programmers and artists of today had been forged in the fires of the early Amiga demoscene.
-The collection includes a modest selection of demos, with the goal of eventually including all demos presented in the prestigious Amiga demoscene book series (TODO)... and then some more!
+The collection includes a modest selection of demos, with the goal of eventually including all demos presented in the prestigious [editions64k](https://www.editions64k.fr/) Amiga demoscene book series by ... and then some more!

 ## Hardware requirements